Brenda Travis: Life after release

 Shortly after her release, the professor became abusive and she had to flee again.
 Jim Forman, SNCC Executive Director, helped her flee.
-He paid for her bus ticket and she spent the rest of the summer with him and his wife in Atlanta.
+He paid for her bus ticket and she spent the rest of the summer with he and his wife in Atlanta.

 With support from other activists such as Ella Baker and James Bond, Travis was able to obtain an education.
 She moved to North Haven, Connecticut, to finish high school.
 In 1966, she moved to California and attended the Tony Taylor School of Business.

 In 2013, Travis founded the Brenda Travis Historical Education Foundation to teach history and encourage both youth leadership and community development opportunities in McComb.

+Death

+Travis died on May 17, 2026, at the age of 81.